Are you Accepting new patients?

 I just graduated from college and and I think I’d like to have veneers for all of my front teeth - are you a cosmetic dentist?

-Although you will oftentimes see “cosmetic Dentist” in dental advertisements, Cosmetic Dentistry is not a recognized specialty by the American Dental Association; there is no residency - it is a self-proclaimed title that some will use in their marketing. for many patients, “cosmetic dentistry” means having porcelain veneers and/or crowns fabricated to correct imperfections in their smile.
-While this approach can certainly provide a very beautiful result in a short period of time … initially, The drawbacks of having this treatment are numerous and oftentimes not discussed - it is essentially the opposite of being “minimally invasive” - the amount of irreversible tooth removal is significant.
+Although you will oftentimes see “cosmetic Dentist” in dental advertisements, Cosmetic Dentistry is not a recognized specialty by the American Dental Association; for many patients, “cosmetic dentistry” means having porcelain veneers and/or crowns fabricated to correct imperfections in their smile.
+While this approach can certainly provide a very beautiful result in a short period of time … initially, The drawbacks of having this treatment are numerous and oftentimes not discussed - the amount of irreversible tooth removal is significant.
 You can do A simple google image search of “tooth preparation for porcelain veneers” to see the amount of healhy tooth that needs to be removed which will weaken each tooth.
-Some will claim “no preparation veneers” - these will usually make the tooth look very bulky or be so thin t hat fracture will be imminent.
-The long-term consequences of making the decision to ”have a smile makeover” or have multiple veneers, sometimes as many as 20, can be devastating and expensive, particularly for a young patient - Porcelain fracture, tooth sensitivity, recurrent decay, gum recession will all lead the patient down the path to a lifetime of additional future dental treatment.
-At our practice, we deliver beautiful aesthetic crowns and veneers, but we will only proceed with this option when all other more conservative options have been explored - ie orthodontics, tooth whitening, bonding, recontouring, etc. and the patient is fully aware of the long-term consequences of their decision.
+Some will advertise “no preparation veneers” - these will usually make the tooth look very bulky or be so thin t hat fracture will be imminent.
+The long-term consequences of making the decision to ”have a smile makeover” or have multiple veneers, sometimes as many as 20, can be devastating, particularly for a young patient - Porcelain fracture, tooth sensitivity, recurrent decay, gum recession will all lead the patient down the path to a lifetime of additional future dental treatment.
+At our practice, we deliver beautiful aesthetic crowns and veneers, but we will only proceed with this option when all other more conservative options have been explored - ie orthodontics, tooth whitening, bonding, recontouring, etc.

 I’m extremely nervous having dental treatment - do you have nitrous oxide or can I be put to sleep when I have treatment?